9. WHAT IS THE ‘PITCH’ OF THE COURSE?

 10. WHAT IS THE LEVEL OF COMMITMENT REQUIRED BY ME?

 Typically, students are expected to commit around 15-20 hours per week on the course, though this can vary depending on the requirements of the tutorial during some weeks, and whether there are additional summative submissions to prepare.

-The course is entirely online.
-There is however a compulsory residential component for which students are required to attend a week-long residential school in Oxford, in March of year 2.
+The course is entirely online apart from a compulsory week-long residential school in Oxford, in March of year 2.